twocentstudios/twocentstudios.github.com/_posts/2015-12-09-an-experimental-ios-architecture-based-on-radical-decoupling.markdown

 * **PRO** It's easier to reason about ownership and lifetime of objects.
 * **CON** Using Result for error handling doesn't quite fit.
 I need to investigate another hunch I have about how to do it better.[^13]
 * **PRO** Testing is arguably a fairly painless process.
+* **PRO** It would be possible to "playback" a user's entire session by piping the serialized saved output from `eventsSignal` into the `eventsObserver` in a new session.
+* **PRO** Analytics would be very easy to set up as a separate Server-type object that could listen into Events as they are placed onto the stream and transform them and POST them to a server as necessary.

 [^13]: Spoiler alert: it's adding an `error` parameter to all models and view models.